Gabriella439/dhall-kubernetes-charts/README.md

 { -- The Kubernetes resource specification, designed to generate an all-in-one -- YAML file containing all of the resources
   --
-  -- This is analogous to the `./template` subdirectory and the `NOTES.txt` file -- of a Helm chart template :
+  -- This is analogous to the `./template` subdirectory and the `./NOTES.txt` -- file of a Helm chart template :
     DefaultValues ⩓ RequiredValues → { resources : Resources, notes : Text }